fohofmann/BodyComposition/docs/config.md

 - `filter_size_3D`: Size for the 3D filter, e.g. 80 mm^3 (calculated based on voxel spacing).
 Only volumes larger than this are considered as SAT.

 ### Crop
-For the fast versions of the pipeline, we perform segmentation of the vertebrae, and then crop the image to the region of interest.
+For the fast versions of the pipeline, we segment the vertebrae, and then crop the image to the region of interest for all further analyses.
 The region of interest can be defined in this section of the configuration file, and is then used by the [CreateBoundingBox](../BodyComposition/actions/crop.py) class.
 For each region of interest, the following parameters can be defined:

 - `roi`: List of labels that define the region of interest.
 - `axes`: List of boolean values that define the axes along which the cropping is performed.
 The order is [left, right, posterior, anterior, inferior, superior].